Project leaders

 Book chapters

-Coutts, K. and Laskaridis, C. (2018) ‘Financial balances and the development of the Ethiopian Economy’, in F. Cheru, F. Crame, and C. Oqubay, Oxford Handbook of the Ethiopian Economy (Oxford: OUP), forthcoming.
+Coutts, K. and Laskaridis, C. (2019) “Financial balances and the development of the Ethiopian Economy.”
+In: Cheru, F., Cramer, C. and Oqubay, A. (eds.)
+The Oxford handbook of the Ethiopian economy.
+Oxford University Press.

-Gudgin, G. and Coutts, K. (2014) ‘Should the UK continue to follow liberal economic policies?’, in J. Green and C. Hay (eds.)
-The British Growth Crisis (Basingstoke: Palgrave Macmillan), forthcoming.
+Gudgin, G. and Coutts, K. (2015) “Should the UK continue to follow liberal economic policies?”
+In: Green, J., Hay, C. and Taylor-Gooby, P. (eds.)
+The British growth crisis: the search for a new model.
+Palgrave Macmillan.

 Special reports

-Coutts, K and Gudgin, G. The Macroeconomic Impact of Liberal Economic Policies in the UK, CBR Special Report April 2015.
+Coutts, K. and Gudgin, G. (2015) The macroeconomic impact of liberal economic policies in the UK.
+CBR Special Report, April

 Martin, B. and Rowthorn, R. (2012) Is the British economy supply constrained II?
-A renewed critique of productivity pessimism, CBR and UK~IRC, May.
+A renewed critique of productivity pessimism.
+CBR and UK~IRC Special Report, May

 Martin, B. (2011) Is the British economy supply constrained?
-A critique of productivity pessimism, CBR and UK~IRC, July.
+A critique of productivity pessimism.
+CBR and UK~IRC Special Report, July

 Working papers

-Coutts, K., Gudgin, G. and Gibson, N., “How the Economics Profession Got it Wrong on Brexit”, Centre for Business Research, University of Cambridge Working Paper No. 493, January 2018.
+Coutts, K., Gudgin, G. and Gibson, N. (2018) “How the economics profession got it wrong on Brexit.”
+Centre for Business Research Working Papers, No.493.
+Cambridge: University of Cambridge.

-Gudgin, G. Coutts, K. and Gibson, N. (December 2016), ‘The macroeconomic impact of Brexit: using the CBR macroeconomic model of the UK Economy‘, Centre for Business Research, University of Cambridge, Working Paper No. 483.
+Gudgin, G., Coutts, K. and Gibson, N. (2016) “The macroeconomic impact of Brexit: using the CBR macroeconomic model of the UK economy.”
+Centre for Business Research Working Papers, No.483.
+Cambridge: University of Cambridge.

 Gudgin, G. The UK macro-economy database was extended and updated in line with the 2014 Blue Book.
 In conjunction with Neil Gibson and Jordan Buchanan at the Ulster University Economic Development Centre software was created to manage changes in national accounts data, associated re-estimation of equations and other management tasks connected with the UK macro-economy dataset and the UKMOD model.

-Gudgin, G. New large scale trade dataset compiled by Prof Neil Gibson and Jordan Buchanan to facilitate research on gravity models.
-Innovative software written by Prof Gibson allowed partial datasets to be constructed for specified dates, giving considerable flexibility.
+Gudgin, G. New large scale trade dataset compiled by Professor Neil Gibson and Jordan Buchanan to facilitate research on gravity models.
+Innovative software written by Professor Gibson allowed partial datasets to be constructed for specified dates, giving considerable flexibility.

 Other publications

-Gudgin, Coutts, Martin (2022) “The protocol is not helping the Northern Ireland economy.”
-Belfast Newsletter, June 2022
+Gudgin, G. (2022) “The protocol is not helping the Northern Ireland economy, as some economists say.”
+Belfast Newsletter, 23 June 2022

 Media coverage